Finance

 We are required to complete an Annual Governance and Accountability Return each year.
 This is legislated in the Local Audit and Accountability Act 2014.
 Electors are entitled to inspect the Council’s accounts, during a set period during the year.
 For information pertaining to your rights, click on the link Local Authority Accounts ‘A summary of your rights’.

 Ashington Town Council is also required to appoint an Internal Auditor who will monitor and review the arrangements in place to ensure the proper conduct and effectiveness of our financial affairs.
+Our internal auditor is Mrs Susan Saunders.

 The Council must have an adequate system of internal control and risk management.
 This review is an integral part of continually improving governance and accountability.
 The Council is required to publicly report the outcome of the review of its accounts and to make its accounting statements and other documents available for public inspection.The results of the External Audit are available to view on the website and on request, this is in the form of an Annual Return, different to the tax return that is completed by most organisations.
 The Annual Return is completed in June and usually returned in September, five months after the end of the financial year.
-During this period, members of the public are invited to look at the council’s accounts, however, residents may at any time ask to see the council’s accounts and questions relating to spending can always be put to the Clerk/RFO.
+During this period, members of the public are invited to look at the council’s accounts, however, residents may at any time ask to see the council’s accounts and questions relating to spending can always be put to the Executive Officer/RFO.

-ANNUAL GOVERNANCE AND ACCOUNTABILITY RETURN 2021/22
+ANNUAL GOVERNANCE AND ACCOUNTABILITY RETURN 2022/23

 Notice for Exercise of Electors Rights